sachac/explore-neighbourhood-libraries/README.md

 1. Run `npm install` to install server dependencies.

 2. Run `grunt serve` to start the development server.
-It should automatically open the client in your browser when ready.

 Check out `server/api/library.js` for the scraping code and `server/public/map.js` for the mapping code.

-## Tampermonkey script for injection
+## Script for injecting the Visualize link.

-You'll need TamperMonkey and `insert-visualize-link.js`, too.
+You'll need either TamperMonkey or Greasemonkey.
+Then you should be able to open `insert-visualize-link.js` in your browser and install it as a user script.
+Once that's there, you should see a `(Visualize)` link next to the branch options in the Toronto Public Library search results page.

 ## Released under the MIT license